rwmjones/rhrq-riscv-extensions/article.md

 helper would be generated using `gen_helper_<name>`.

-Since most RISC-V extensions are "complicated" they are almost always implemented as a set of C helpers.
+Since most RISC-V extensions are "complicated" they are almost always implemented as a set of helpers.

 Two final points: